jordalgo/estream/api/estream.md

 # onData

-A helper function for getting only data events from Estreams.
+A helper function for getting only data event values from Estreams.

 **Parameters**